NathanSchalkwijk/dmb/README.md

 If you don't have a way to host the bot you can ask me to host it for you.

 my discord is: @quillieofc

+If you don't know how to get a bot token you can use this guide from writebots: https://www.writebots.com/discord-bot-token/